4 Statistical methods for replication assessment

 plot.Qrep(Qres)

-In case of an extension we need to set \(\lambda_0\) to a meaningful value but the overall test is the same.
-The critical \(Q\) is no longer evaluated with a central \(\chi^2\) but a non-central \(\chi^2\) with \(\lambda_0\) as non-centrality parameter.
+In the case of an extension of an initial experiment, we will need to set \(\lambda_0\) to a meaningful value.
+The critical \(Q\) is no longer evaluated with a central \(\chi^2\) but is now a non-central \(\chi^2\) with non-centrality parameter \(\lambda_0\).

 k <- 100